Press ESC to close

 The Issue of Braces

-The frustrating part is that the rule doesn’t spell out an exact, black-and-white process to determine whether a firearm with a brace is legal as a pistol or qualifies as an SBR.
+Still, the rule doesn’t spell out an exact, black-and-white process to determine whether a firearm with a brace is legal as a pistol or qualifies as an SBR.
 Instead, it relies heavily on subjective factors like weight, dimensions, and “typical use.”
 With no official checklist or “approved list” of braces from the ATF, the ambiguity still leaves a lot of gun owners guessing.

 If you’re uncertain about your setup, the ATF suggests submitting your firearm to its Firearms and Ammunition Technology Division (FATD) for classification.
 But fair warning, most braced configurations are still being deemed SBRs in the ATF’s eyes.